bappychanting/codecubedocs/docs/configuration.rst

 * ``locale``: Declares the system locale.
 By default it is ``en`` (English).
 * ``placeholder``: Declares the default placeholder for all images in the website.
 By default the system uses images from `Lorem Picsum <https://picsum.photos/>`_ as placeholder.

 Additionally you can run the migration files if you want to checkout the demo application ported with the framework.
-Go to *your-server-url/database_migration*, provide your application key you’ve set in the **env.php** file and click on the proceed button to create the necessary tables and Views for the demo application.
+Visit :ref:`Database Migration <database-migration>` for more information.